 Academic Assessment – Self Assessment

-If you are an international graduate applying for engineer-in-training status, APEGS will let you know if an academic assessment is required after receiving your World Education Services (WES) credential assessment.
-If you are an international graduate applying for geoscientist-in-training status, the academic assessment is always required.
-This video explains the application and academic assessment process for international graduates.
+If you are an international graduate applying for Engineer-in-Training status, APEGS will let you know if an academic assessment is required after receiving your World Education Services (WES) credential assessment.
+If you are an international graduate applying for Geoscientist-in-Training status, the academic assessment is always required.

 The WES credential assessment provides APEGS with verification of the authenticity of your academic documents and a comparison of the length and level of your program relative to the Canadian education system.
 WES does not assess the content of your program.
-The purpose of the academic assessment undertaken by APEGS is to compare the content of your program to the Canadian requirement for licensure.
+The purpose of the academic assessment undertaken by APEGS is to compare the content of your program to Canadian accredited engineering programs of the geoscience knowledge requirements.

 There is a fee for the academic assessment.